Soundarya03/TeamTesseract/README.md

 - Go to the app.py python file in lib.
 Click on 'Run'.
 This fires up the server.
 - In the terminal, enter the following command :
-  - flutter run
+  - flutter run -
-.This will open up the webpage on the browser.
+This will open up the webpage on the browser.

 ## Using the webpage